There are many benefits to be gained from regularly creating content for your photography blog. Do you need to be convinced?

 A blog will help you to convey your personality, your style and your expertise.
 Your writing style, your tone and the words you use will give your blog readers a flavour of what it would be like to work with you.
 Through your blog, you create an impression of yourself and your business in the mind of your reader and demonstrate your approach.

 Without a doubt, your blog readers will get a feeling about you from your blog.
 If you do it well, they’ll finish reading your articles excited and ready to find out more!

 Blogging can help you build your authority

+Any photographer can claim they are good at what they do.
 But a blog will help you to build your authority and convince visitors to your website that you know your stuff.

 Blogging can help you build your email list

 Your blog articles are the perfect place for you to promote a free resource you have created (a.k.a. your ‘lead magnet).

 If you’re trying to grow your email list (and I highly recommend that you focus on this if you aren’t), an enticing free downloadable resource is a great way to get prospective customers onto your list so that you can remarket to them.